diku-dk/ap-e2024-pub/week1/README.md

 with `==`, and the `Show` is so we can print them to the screen (critical for debugging).

+You should also export the `Exp` type, including its constructors, from the `APL.AST` module so it can be imported by other modules.
+Do this by adding `Exp(..)` to the module export list.

 The result of *evaluating* an expression is a *value*, which we represent with the type `Val`.
-Add the following definition to `APL`:
+Add the following definition to the `APL.Eval` module:

 ```Haskell
 data Val